For best experience please turn on javascript and use a modern browser!

 Banking and Quantitative Finance

-You will develop skills for the econometric analysis of macroeconomic and financial data, with a particular emphasis on regression theory and time series analysis.
+You will develop skills for the statistical and econometric analysis of financial data, with particular emphasis on regression, panel data, and time series models, and on applying these methods in empirical projects (e.g. in Python).

 • Assessment: Group assignment and individual written exam.